Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 ###PRE-INSTALLATION NOTES
 Some things to keep in mind as we walk through the installation:
 + CentOS 7 X64
++ Default user on CentOS 7 is root, you may create a new user with out root privleges however for all the installs you will need root privleges.
+As i will be using root i will mark the areas you need to run commands with sudo for clarification.
 + I will be using the MASTER branch when I git clone if you would like to specifically choose the branch to clone I would suggest reading a bit of documentation about choosing branches on github before we get started.
 + I will be using MariaDB 10.0 as a replacement for MySQL